franciscopoggi/academic/content/authors/admin/_index.md

 ---
 <br>

-<p> I am a microeconomic theorist.
+I am a microeconomic theorist.
 My research focuses on the incentives to acquire, elicit, disclose, and conceal information.
-I am interested in industrial organization, law, and innovation.</p>
+I am interested in industrial organization, law, and innovation.

-<p> I am an Assistant Professor (W1) at the [University of Mannheim - Department of Economics](https://www.vwl.uni-mannheim.de/en/) and received my Ph.D. from Northwestern University (2021).</p>
+I am an Assistant Professor (W1) at the [University of Mannheim - Department of Economics](https://www.vwl.uni-mannheim.de/en/) and received my Ph.D. from Northwestern University (2021).

 <!-- {{< tweet 666616452582129664 >}} -->